cardano-foundation/CIPs/CIP-XXXX/README.md

 #### 6. CIP-Specific Information

 This entry, if present, should be a CIP ID indexed object containing additional information pertaining to that CIP.
+When and where possible the CIP-Specific registration should follow the CBOR-like declaration syntax to ensure that the content is well-formed and easily parseable.

 These additional CIPs/Schemas to be determined by the community could include:

 - CIP-25/68 NFT Project top-level project information
 - CIP-26 FT Project monetary policy information
+- CIP-27 NFT Project Royalty information

+##### CIP-26: Fungible Tokens / Monetary Policy

+See [CIP26](CIP-26/README.md) for a description of a fungible token specific registration ([CIP26.json](CIP-26/CIP26.json) as an example, [CIP26.schema.json](CIP-26/CIP26.schema.json) for schema documentation).
+This information can replace the information currently housed in the [Cardano Token Registry](https://github.com/cardano-foundation/cardano-token-registry) and is based on the format currently used in those registrations along with a few additional fields.

+##### Inline Datum / Reference UTXO Registration

+Depending on the needs of a specific project or CIP, the CIP-Specific registration should include a reference pointer to an inline datum UTXO that can be consumed and used by smart contract integrations.

 **Example:**